6 Natural Regions of Colombia: Discover their Secrets and Culture

 Culture of the islanders

-Islanders on the Pacific coast and the Colombian Caribbean coast are friendly people.
+Islanders on the Colombian Caribbean islands are friendly people.
 They make a living in tourism, so they are used to seeing visitors from abroad.

 Gastronomy

-Food in San Andres and San Bernardo islands is based on sea products, fish, plantain, coconut, and manioc.
-The diet is similar in the islands of the Pacific, although with some nuances in terms of preparation.
+Food in San Andres is based on sea products, fish, plantain, coconut, and manioc.

 Music

-The African roots of these islands reflect in the music.
+The African roots of these islands are reflected in the music.
 Reggae, calypso, currulao, and salsa are popular rhythms and dances.

 People

-Most islanders are African descendants.
-They have their own religious creeds, between Catholic, Protestant, and ancient beliefs.
+Most islanders are descendants of Africans.
+They have their own religious creeds, including Catholic, Protestant, and ancient beliefs.
 People are friendly and festive.

 Best things to do in the insular region of Colombia